sahildua2305/duckduckgo-ia-search/README.md

 # DuckDuckGo Instant Answers Search (for Slack)

 Slash command for searching Instant Answers right from the chat window on Slack
+> Search results will be visible to you only

 ### Usage

-Enter the following command in your Slack chat box (results will be visible to you only)
+Enter the following command in your Slack chat box and press Enter:
 ```
 /ddg [your query]
 ```

+### Demo

 ```
 /ddg python